org-arl/unet-blog/_posts/2020-07-06-whats-so-super-about-super-tdma.md

 ### Can we simulate such a schedule in UnetSim ?

 Yes, of course, let's do that next.
 It is easy to implement a 3 node equilateral network geometry with the above-mentioned high throughput schedule in UnetSim.
 The sample code as `e3-network.groovy `is provided here.
-Let us go through the code a bit to try and understand how it is implemented.

 ```groovy
 //!
 Simulation: Equilateral triangle network